romanwicky/03-Experiment/README.md

 # Technical Achievements

-- Sent data from the trials into an email, where we stored all of the CSV files from each trial.
+- Used smtp.gmail.com to send the CSV raw data from each participant to an Email, in which we could then take that file and convert into a CSV with the csvreader.js script.

 - We precalculated the error scores for each vis to speed up the calculation of the stat_summary in ggplot 2 with R.

 - Experimented with d3.js, including using a volume visualization which had not yet taught in class.

-- Used PapaParse, a JavaScript library, which allows for seamless CSV parsing.
+- Used PapaParse library, which allows for seamless CSV parsing.

 - Used basic form validation so that users could not click through the experiment without entering any data.